KonMam/personal-blog/content/posts/extending-a-generative-art-system-in-go/index.md

 ### More Color Palettes

 After experimenting with Perlin Pearls, I quickly realized that monochromatic palettes weren’t doing the visuals justice.
-The structures were interesting, but the single-hue approach flattened the results.
-To push the system further, I added support for more complex palettes—specifically *split-complementary* and *analogous*, both drawn directly from color theory.
+The structures were interesting, but the single hue approach flattened the results.
+To push the system further, I added support for more complex palettes, specifically *split-complementary* and *analogous*, both drawn directly from color theory.

 ### Split Complementary